ChowderWellington/CHW-IP8-27G-EXP/README.md

 ## Older Models
 Older models of most of the parts can be found in the [cad folder](https://github.com/ChowderWellington/CHW-IP8-27G-EXP/tree/main/cad).
 However, it is NOT recommended to use them.
 Please use the newest model (V4).

+## Extra thanks!
+- Thank you so much to stardance for funding whatever this is!
+Y'all are the best!!
+Please keep doing what you're doing, and everyone WILL enjoy it!
+- Also big thanks to YOUTUBE for hosting videos that i can watch to learn about printers (I knew nothing about them before this)
+- Huge thanks to any teacher in my classroom that didn't tell me off for working on this during class time whoops